enkidevs/curriculum/Android/Fundamentals/drawables/create-bitmap-drawables.md

 ```

-Step 3: Access Strings.xml file.
+4. Access Strings.xml file.
 Below is the following code.
 ```
 <resources>